-Broward College Economic Impact Study
+Broward College Economic Impact Studies

-Two recent studies have highlighted the impact of Broward College on the economy and the earning potential of students who complete post-secondary programs offered by the institution.
+Recent studies have highlighted the impact of Broward College on the economy and the earning potential of students who complete post-secondary programs offered by the institution.

 Florida TaxWatch Shows Value of a Broward College Education